khrynczenko/blog/content/posts/post-2021-03-31-arm-assembly-2.md

 An interesting detail is that when we use `push` and `pop` instructions the order of registers does not matter.
-Lower registers will be pushed towards lower memory adresses.
-So both below instructions have the identical result.
+Lower registers will be pushed towards lower memory addresses.
+So both below instructions have identical results.
 For me using `gcc` requires writing the registers in ascending order.

 ```arm32
 push {r0, r1, r2, r3}